-\lack of design elements reflecting existing architecture and finishings, e.g. Red bricks used in most nearby buildings

-\ lack of any Heritage elements which might reflect and honour the church building which has served the community for many years.
+lack of design elements reflecting existing architecture and finishings, e.g. Red bricks used in most nearby buildings lack of any Heritage elements which might reflect aand honour the church building which has served the community for many years.
 Nor is there any design elements reflecting the new church space in the development, e.g. steeple, arched windows, etc

-\ There was appreciation for the public sitting area, a neighbourhood" living room" along Moss street and at the corner of Moss and Fairfield.
+There was appreciation for the public sitting area, a neighbourhood" living room" along Moss street and at the corner of Moss and Fairfield.

-The third area of concern was how this development will impact the "Small Urban Village" at Five Points as described and defined in the Official Community Plan blasting
+The third area of concern was how this development will impact the "Small Urban Village" at Five Points as described and defined in the Official Community Plan on his house, privacy in the garden and in the house nuisance from garbage bins and exhaust vents located near his house and the possible structural damage to his house as a result of rock blasting